Arc-blroth/AIslandBase/README.md

 To start using AIslandBase, call the

-`Init.getInit(String title, String version, int length, int width, Image icon);`
+`Init.getInit(String title, String version, Image icon, int length, int width);`

-function with the window title, the (optional) program version, the dimensions of the Grid, and an optional program icon.
+function with the window title, the optional program version, an optional program icon, and the dimensions of the Grid.
 This returns an instance of Canvas.

 To add a sprite to the canvas, create an AbstractSprite and use the `addSprite()` method.
 To add a JSprite, use the `addJSprite()` method.